 Shell Heaps and Graves

 Shell middens were mined for making lime and fill.
 In 1950 the massive Wheeler’s Point shell midden, making up most of the land at the end of the peninsula in Riverview between the Annisquam and Mill rivers, was used as fill for the footings of the Andrew Piatt bridge linking island Gloucester to its West Gloucester mainland.
 A residential neighborhood sits on the remains of that shell heap today.
-A few accounts report large settlements with 50 or more wigwams in Riverview at some times that seemed to disappear at other times.
-One early observer noted, “Towns, they have none” and the stereotypical perception of Indians as nomads became established.
-Later professional archaeologists have debated the existence of permanent agricultural settlements in southern New England, debating as evidence, for example, the number of preserved corn kernels recovered from a site!
+A few accounts report large settlements with 20 or more wigwams in Riverview at some times that seemed to disappear at other times.
+One early observer noted, “Towns, they have none” and the stereotypical perception of Indians as “nomads” became established.
+Later professional archaeologists (and some Indigenous historians) have debated the existence of permanent agricultural settlements in southern New England, based on tradition, or debating as evidence the number of preserved corn kernels recovered from a site!

 So where were the Pawtucket villages?
-Although there is little physical evidence to go by, and it is often contested, there really can be no doubt that before 1600 the Pawtucket had year-round agricultural villages along the coastal plain of Essex County.
-We can know by inference from documentary and cartographic evidence.
-For example, the first English coastal settlements in Gloucester, Ipswich, Newbury, Beverly, Danvers, and Salem were explicitly chosen because of the availability of open areas already cleared and prepared for cultivation by Indigenous farmers.
+Although there is little physical evidence to go by, and it is often contested, there really can be little doubt that before 1600 the Pawtucket had year-round agricultural villages along the coastal plain of Essex County.
+We can know by inference from documentary and cartographic evidence and by the practical needs of performing maize agriculture, which requires on-site attention for 7 or 8 months of the year.
+The first English coastal settlements in Gloucester, Ipswich, Newbury, Beverly, Danvers, and Salem were explicitly chosen because of the availability of open areas already cleared and prepared for cultivation by Indigenous farmers in nearby villages.
 As John Endicott reported to John Winthrop in 1638, I have bought “the hoed land” from the Indians on Cape Ann, which became the site of Gloster Plantation.
 As noted in records of the Plymouth Company, New England Company, Massachusetts Bay Company, and in the papers of their first governors, the first English settlements in Essex County were explicitly chosen for their proximity to land already cleared and cultivated by the Pawtucket (Leavenworth 1999; McBride 2003; Perley 1912; Wright 1941).
-Those lands included Gloucester (Wenesquawam/ Wonasquam/ Wanaskwiwam), Ipswich (Agoaum/Agoamin/Agawam, where Masconomet gifted his farm on Argilla Road in Ipswich to John Winthrop Jr.), Newbury (Quascacuquen/Kwaskwaikikwen), Topsfield (Shenewemedy/Shinnewenameti), Andover (Cochichewick/Cochichewicket), and Beverly (Naumkeag/ Nahumkeak).
+Those lands included, for example, Gloucester (Wenesquawam/ Wonasquam/ Wanaskwiwam), Ipswich (Agoaum/Agoamin/Agawam, where Masconomet gifted his farm on Argilla Road to John Winthrop Jr.), Newbury (Quascacuquen/Kwaskwaikikwen), Topsfield (Shenewemedy/Shinnewenameti), Andover (Cochichewick/Cochichewicket), and Beverly (Naumkeag/ Nahumkeak).

 It is also not true that the coast would have been inhospitable in winters, forcing people to move inland.
 If anything, the opposite is true.
 Aside from the occasional Nor’easter, the coastal climate is actually ameliorated by proximity to the ocean, making summers cooler and wetter, and winters warmer and dryer than in the interior.
 If the Maritime Archaic people could live year-round among the rocks on the shore for 10,000 years, for which there is ample evidence, there is no reason the Algonquians could not have done so as well, especially with so many sustainable subsistence resources concentrated in closely proximate estuarine, wetland, and forest ecosystems.

 Kinds of settlements other than agricultural villages were seasonal camps at resource procurement sites.
 The Pawtucket village of Wamesit (Lowell MA) at the intersection of the Merrimack River and the Concord River was both a permanent village and a winter gathering place for bands on hunting and trapping expeditions.
-Pawtucket Falls (Lawrence MA) and Amoskeag Falls (Manchester NH) were favorite spring gathering places for great numbers of bands on fishing expeditions for anadromous fish.
-In his 1830 archaeological survey of the Merrimack watershed, Warren K. Moorehead mapped the locations both of Indigenous settlements along the rivers and their seasonal fishing and shellfishing camps on Plum Island Sound.
+Pawtucket Falls (near Lawrence MA) and Amoskeag Falls (Manchester NH) were favorite spring gathering places for great numbers of bands on fishing expeditions for anadromous fish.
+In his 1830 archaeological survey of the Merrimack watershed, Warren K. Moorehead mapped the locations of Indigenous settlements along the rivers as well as their seasonal fishing and shellfishing camps on Plum Island Sound..
+Moving between villages and seasonal camp sites within the same geographic area is not nomadism.

 Detail from Moorehead’s maps